Stifel: Acquisition history

 On December 1, 2005, Stifel Financial closed on the acquisition of the Legg Mason Capital Markets business (LM Capital Markets) from Citigroup Inc. The LM Capital Markets business acquired included investment banking, equity and fixed income research, equity sales and trading, and taxable fixed income sales and trading (22 offices in the US and Europe and 500 associates).
 These assets gave the company substantial research and capital market capabilities and transformed the company from a regional firm to a national one.

 In 2006, the company acquired the Private Client Group of Minneapolis-based Miller Johnson Steichen Kinnard, Inc. (MJSK) (7 offices and 50 financial advisors).

 In 2007, the company completed the acquisition of Ryan Beck & Co. from BankAtlantic Bancorp (43 offices in 14 states and 1,100 associates).
-The acquisition significantly increased the company's presence in the East coast.
+The acquisition significantly increased the company's presence on the East coast.
 The firm also opened several Private Client Group offices in the state of California and branched out across the entire West Coast.
 During the same year, the company completed the acquisition of First Service Financial Company, and its wholly owned subsidiary, FirstService Bank, a St. Louis-headquartered, Missouri chartered bank.
 As a result of the transaction, the company became a bank holding company and a financial holding company.

 In 2008, the company completed its $12 million acquisition of Butler Wick & Company, Inc. from United Community Financial Corp.
 Butler Wick, a Youngstown, Ohio-based provider of financial advisory services, had offices in Ohio, Pennsylvania and New York (23 offices in three states and 175 associates).

 In 2009, the company acquired 56 branches from the UBS Wealth Management Americas (UBS) branch network (56 offices in 24 states and 500 associates).